mb0/xelf-go/doc/lit_vals.md

 of choice and assign.In places where we used it to unwrap wrapper types we correctly use `lit.Unwrap(lit.Val)` function that now unwraps all layers of wrapper values.
 We add a small Wrapper interface to allow external wrapper implementations.

+We noticed that List, Dict and Map allocate a new element type body for every call to Type, this is wasteful if we want to use the value type information to match values; and unfortunate if want use list types with names or ids.